 Half day, full day, and overnight programs are offered throughout the year.
 All activities presented are selected or adapted to be appropriate for the age of the group we are working with and correspond with suggested Wisconsin academic standards.
 A typical field trip consists of rotating through 3-5 different sessions which often include, but are not limited to, an introduction to live native animals, a discovery hike, environmental games, and nature center exploration utilizing our exhibits.
 We can design activities related to a specific subject or concept that is being studied in the classroom to incorporate into the field trip.
 Please let us know if you have needs not covered by our present programming.

-Field trip costs for academic groups utilizing Bethel Horizons’ environmental education program are $8.00/student for a full day and $5.00/student for a half day (less than 3 hours) with a minimum fee of $75.
-If possible, please bring a check payable to Bethel Horizons on the day of your field trip.
+Field trip costs for academic groups utilizing Bethel Horizons’ environmental education program are $12.50 per participant with a minimum fee of $150.00.
 Overnight facilities and meals are available at an additional cost.

 Trained naturalist staff provide the programs and activities which are designed to stimulate interest and respect for the natural world while providing a meaningful and enjoyable outdoor experience.
-The environmental education staff is led by our environmental education director who has more than 25 years of experience teaching students and the public about all aspects of nature.
 Trained teacher-naturalists from the area assist with the programs.

 Many aspects of nature are best experienced in smaller groups.
 For that reason, we try to split larger groups into groups ranging in size from 12-16 students per instructor and rotate each group through all the activities.

 Combine the Nature Center’s Environmental Education offerings with the Adventure Center’s team building, caving, or ropes course offerings, or the Art Ventures’ art and pottery offerings.
 Give your students a well-rounded experience.
 Call for more information.